cupakromer/rspec-tutorial/README.md

 [markdown](https://daringfireball.net/projects/markdown/) format.

 Each post topic is outlined below under [topics covered](#topics-covered).
-In addition to the topic title, a tag link will be included which points to the last commit for the code associated with that topic.
-Each subtopic will have a commit link so that, if you wish, you can follow along as the tutorial is progresses.
-These commit messages may also contain addition notes / links which were not suitable for the main tutorial post.
+In addition to the topic title, a [tag](https://github.com/cupakromer/rspec-tutorial/tags) link will be included.
+The tag points to the last commit for the code associated with that topic.
+Each subtopic will also have a commit link so that, if you wish, you can follow the code evolution as the tutorial progresses.
+Addition notes / links which were not suitable for the main tutorial, but may interest more experienced developers, will normally be included in the commit messages.

+Most of the tutorials are designed to build on the information and code provided in previous sections.
+Our recommendation is to go through the tutorials in the order presented for maximum benefit.
+We strongly suggest you follow this recommendation if you are on the newer side of Ruby and/or RSpec.

 ### Follow Along On Your Own